Updated 2018 Tierney Kinnison

 At the Royal Veterinary College the Haptic Cow is implemented into the curriculum in several stages:

 In 1st year to teach abdominal anatomy in 3D (Kinnison et al, 2009).
-Nearly 200 hundred students are taught over a 2 day period and each student gets a chance to feel bovine anatomy as if ‘seen’ from the tail!
+Over 200 students are taught over a 2 day period and each student gets a chance to feel bovine anatomy as if ‘seen’ from the tail!

 In 3rd year it is used to teach the basic skills in preparation for farm animal practicals and EMS (extramural studies / workplace training).
-Peer tutors (students) are trained to deliver this teaching each year (Baillie et al, 2008).
+This includes comparing structures of the reproductive system.

 Since April 2007, we have recorded over 3000 student sign-ins at the RVC for students using the simulator.